Well-made analogies can be quite useful, informative, and enlightening. Or, they can be ill-formed and carried too far. Here’s a definition:

 a·nal·o·gy: a comparison between two things, typically based on their structure and for explanation or clarification.

-Seems straight forward enough.
+That seems straightforward enough.
 I like analogies and use them often.
 But some common analogies I find to be less than useful.

-One such “pet peeve” is that our “government should be run like a business.”
-Well, no it shouldn’t.
-Neither should a business be run like a government!
-The goal and function of a government is not much at all like a well run and focused business.
-Government is focused on social value, not profits.
-Sure, there are a few organization management and development “principles” that all organizations have in common — like not going
+One such “pet peeve” is when people state that our “government should be run like a business.”
+Well, no, it shouldn’t.
+Neither should we run a business like a government!
+The goal and function of a government are not much like a well run and focused company.
+Our politicians rightfully focus the government on social value, not profits.
+Sure, there are a few organization, management, and development “principles” that all organizations have in common — like not going

 Here’s my analogy:

 Government is like body fat.
 We must have some to survive, but we should have the least amount possible to maintain robust health.
-Money is like fast food and it creates an abundance of unhealthy body fat.
+Money is like fast food, and it creates an abundance of unhealthy body fat.
 We do best when we get the government off the fast food.

-I wonder how many of us think about the analogies we use with respect to our own business organization.
+I wonder how many of us think about the analogies we use concerning our business organization.
 Have we chosen carefully?
-As leaders, we are charged with many things including making a compelling vision for our organization to follow.
+As leaders, we are charged with many things, including making a compelling vision for our organization to follow.
 Often that means building an appropriate analogy — and not taking it too far!
-Do you use analogies to explain your company, its markets, its customers and/or its competitors?
-Does your analogy hold?[Updated 9/16/2017]
+Do you use metaphors to explain your company, its markets, its customers, and its competitors?
+Does your analogy hold?

 [Updated 9/16/2017 Lightly edited in 9/2020 for our new website.]